jifox/nautobot-app-livedata/README.md

 More screenshots can be found in the [Using the App](https://github.com/jifox/projects/livedata/en/latest/user/app_use_cases/) page in the documentation.
 Here's a quick overview of some of the app's added functionality:

 ![](https://raw.githubusercontent.com/jifox/nautobot-app-livedata/develop/docs/images/placeholder.png)

-## Try it out!

-> Developer Note: Only keep this section if appropriate.
-Update link to correct sandbox.

-This App is installed in the Nautobot Community Sandbox found over at [demo.nautobot.com](https://demo.nautobot.com/)!

-> For a full list of all the available always-on sandbox environments, head over to the main page on [networktocode.com](https://www.networktocode.com/nautobot/sandbox-environments/).

 ## Documentation